Create a new file .vscode/tasks.json:

 }

-Open the Keyboard Shortcuts JSON file by typing > Preferences Open Keyboard Shortcuts (JSON)
+Open the Keyboard Shortcuts JSON file by typing > Preferences Open Keyboard Shortcuts (JSON) into the search bar.

 Then add the following key configuration: